Here are some ideas to consider

 Make sure you pay your bills on time and keep your bank accounts in the black.
 Avoid late fees and bank charges.
 Apply this to just about everything like returning movie rentals and library books on time to avoid extra charges.

 Update: We have reduced our bills again.
-Read about it here: Reducing Our Cable Bill, part 1 and part 2.
-We also cut our cell phone bills in half by switching to Virgin Mobile's Beyond Talk $25/month plan.
+Read about it here: Reducing Our Cable Bill.
+We also cut our cell phone bills in half by switching to Virgin Mobile.
 Yes, we had to spend some money upfront buying new cell phones, but the lower monthly fee is worth it!

 Please shop around for services and packages that will suit your needs.
 I wish we had done it a lot sooner.
 Times and technology have changed so much.
 Prices and packages change all the time.
 Even if you are in a contract with a company, most of the time you can change the services and packages within the same company.
+Set up an email reminder to call your cable company, cell phone company, and other services and ask if they have a better package you can sign up for.
 If you want to change service providers, you can find out when your contract is up and make that date the focus for getting things changed over.

 Keep asking questions.
 The best tip is to ask people in your area about who they use and what they like about it.
 That is how we found out about a cell phone package that would suit us.